aralroca/diff-dom-streaming/README.md

 The Diff DOM (Document Object Model) algorithm is used to compare two versions of the DOM, such as before and after an update on a web page.
 It aims to efficiently identify the changes between both DOMs, minimizing the number of manipulations required to update the user interface.

-The Diff DOM Streaming library extends the traditional Diff DOM algorithm by introducing support for comparing a DOM node with a streaming reader.
+The Diff DOM Streaming library extends the traditional Diff DOM algorithm by introducing support for comparing a DOM node with a stream.
 This enables the library to process the changes incrementally as they occur during the diff process.

 For more info, read this: